preritdas/allocator/README.md

 1. (Optional but recommended) Use a hosted Linux server for guaranteed uptime, a strong internet connection, and fast data processing.
 2. Clone this repository with the command `git clone https://github.com/preritdas/allocator.git`.
 3. Navigate into the repository folder with `cd allocator`.
-4. Create a template keys.ini file using the provided script: `sh configurate.sh`.
+4. Create a template keys.ini file using the provided script: `bash scripts/configurate.sh`.
 5. Use an editor to fill out all the fields in `keys.ini`.
 Either Vim, Nano, or a desktop editor if available.
 6. Use an editor to modify any values in `config.ini`, including your portfolio style.
 7. Set up dependencies.